 We are all used to the notion that nightingales used to sing in Berkley Square, and now can add Periana as another location, as Restaurante Cantueso has played host for the last ten years to a couple of songsters and hope they will appear once again this month.
 They can already be heard out in the countryside and a favourite spot is behind one of the town’s rubbish tips.
 Not the most salubrious of places but we are sure real “birders” won’t mind a bit.

 These tiny birds migrate to and from Guinea-Bissau, the former Portuguese colony which is one of Africa’s smallest and least-known states.
 They return to Europe in April and start making their amazing music not only at night but also during the daytime too.
 Nesting in dense bushes alongside our restaurant terrace the male nightingale (ruiseñor in Spanish) protects his patch from intruders occupying the same song post every year.

 We have been so impressed with the complicated repertoire of the bird that we are hoping to capture the sound on tape and will add to this blog as soon as we are successful.
-Meanwhile we have added a lovely recording here made in England.
+And here it is.